Welcome to Penn State Hershey Surgical Oncology

 Advanced Surgical Treatment of Liver, Pancreas, and Foregut Tumors - Meet the Newest Member of our Team

-Joyce Wong, M.D., recently joined our team of experienced surgical oncologists as assistant professor of surgery, Division of General Surgical Specialties and Surgical Oncology, Department of Surgery.
-Dr. Wong, a board-certified and fellowship-trained surgeon, works with the multidisciplinary team at Penn State Hershey Cancer Institute to diagnose and surgically treat patients with GI tract and abdominal malignancies, including liver, pancreas, biliary tract, stomach, gastroesophageal, intestinal, complex adrenal, and retroperitoneal tumors.
-Click here to learn more about our team.
+Amanda Cooper, M.D., joined our team of experienced surgical oncologists as assistant professor of surgery, Division of General Surgery Specialties and Surgical Oncology, Department of Surgery.
+Dr. Cooper, a board-certified and fellowship-trained surgeon, works with the multidisciplinary team at Penn State Hershey Cancer Institute to diagnose and surgically treat patients with gastroenterology (GI) tract, abdominal, and retroperitoneal malignancies.
+She comes to Penn State Hershey from M.D.
+Anderson Cancer Center, Houston, Texas.

 The Program for Liver, Pancreas, and Foregut Tumors at Penn State Hershey Cancer Institute provides advanced expertise in the diagnosis and management of malignancies utilizing the latest and most effective treatment options to help prolong survival and improve quality of life.
 Click here to learn more about our team and program.

 - The Medical Minute: Many people with congenital heart disease living longer At one time, many children born with congenital heart disease (CHD) suffered from issues that carried fatal prognoses.
 That has changed, though, thanks to technological advancements.More...

 - Penn State Hershey part of new report on pediatric cardiac surgery outcomes Penn State Hershey Children’s Hospital is part of a first-of-its-kind report released today on pediatric and congenital heart surgery.
 The report on pediatric cardiac surgery outcomes is a first of its kind in Pennsylvania, and is the only statewide reporting effort like it in the nation.More...